-The name, address, telephone number, and e-mail of the attorney representing (name of party) \\\\\\\, who issues or requests this subpoena, are: \\\\\\\
+The name, address, telephone number, and e-mail of the attorney representing (name of party) , who issues or requests this subpoena, are:

-PROOF OF SERVICE name of individual and title, if any) (date) I personally served t he subpoena on the individual at (p or lace ); or I left the subpoena a $\frac{1}{2}$ and moiled a conv al place of abode with ( name ), a person of suitable age and discretion who resides there to the individual's last known address; or a on (name of individual) If of (name of organization) who is designated by law to accept service I returned the subpoo ena unexecuted because ; or Other ( specify ): States, or one of its officers or agents, I have also tendered leage allowed by law, in the amount of \$ My fees are \$ for travel and \$ for travel and \$ Ity of perjury that this information for services, for a total of \$ I declare under pena lty of perjury that this information for services, for a total of \$ I declare under pena lty of perjury that this information for services, for a total of \$is true. lty of perjury that this information Server's signature
+PROOF OF SERVICE This subpoena for (n was received by me on (name of individual and title, if any) (date) I personally served th he subpoena on the individual at (p or a (date); or I left the subpoena a at the individual's residence or usu al place of abode with (name), a person of suitable age and discretion who resides there to the individual's last known address; or on (date) , and mailed a copy t to the individual's last known address; or I served the subpoend of process on behal (date) a on (name of individual) If of (name of organization); or who is designated by law to accept service or I returned the subpoo ena unexecuted because ; or Other (specify): States, or one of its officers or agents, I have also tendered leage allowed by law, in the amount of \$ to the witness fees fo or one day's attendance, and the mi leage allowed by law, in the amount of \$ to the witness fees fo My fees are \$ or one day's attendance, and the mi for services, for a total of \$ to the witness fees fo My fees are \$ I declare under penal or one day's attendance, and the mit for travel and \$ Ity of perjury that this information leage allowed by law, in the amount of \$ to the witness fees fo My fees are \$ I declare under penal or one day's attendance, and the mit for travel and \$ Ity of perjury that this information leage allowed by law, in the amount of \$ for services, for a total of \$ is true. to the witness fees fo My fees are \$ or one day's attendance, and the mit for travel and \$ Ity of perjury that this information leage allowed by law, in the amount of \$ for services, for a total of \$ is true.